-Common signs of nursing home abuse and neglect are when residents develop bedsores (skin ulcers).
-Had the nursing home employees re-positioned the resident enough, then no pressure sores should have formed.
+Common signs of nursing home abuse and neglect are when you develop bedsores (skin ulcers).
+Had the nursing home employees re-positioned you frequently enough, then no pressure sores should have formed.

 Another common sign of elder abuse and nursing home neglect is malnutrition and weight loss.
-Had the staff fed the resident enough and kept tabs on what he/she was eating, then the resident should not be malnourished.
+Had the staff fed you enough and kept tabs on what you were eating, then you should not be malnourished.

-And one of the most common warning signs of neglect in a long-term care facility is when the resident falls, which may result in broken bones and other serious injuries.
-Had the staff supervised him/her enough, the resident should not have had the opportunity to walk unaided.
+One of the most common warning signs of neglect in a long-term care facility is when you fall, which may result in broken bones and other serious injuries.
+Had the staff supervised you enough, you should not have had the opportunity to walk unaided.

 The most common defendant in nursing home abuse cases is the nursing home itself.
-Plaintiffs may also be able to sue the individual staff members who inflicted the abuse.
-But the nursing home itself likely has much deeper pockets than any of its employees.
+You may also be able to sue the individual staff members who inflicted the abuse.
+However, the nursing home itself likely has much deeper pockets than any of its employees.

 Depending on the particular injuries, other potential defendants include:

-- Any doctors or nurses who serve the eldercare home, if they caused the victim’s injuries (plaintiffs may also be able to bring a medical malpractice legal action);
+- Any doctors or nurses who serve the eldercare home, if they caused your injuries (you may also be able to bring a medical malpractice legal action);

-- The company that cooks the food, if the food caused the victim to become ill; and/or
+- The company that cooks the food, if the food caused you to become ill; and/or

-- The company that cleans the facility, if it used toxic products that injured the victim
+- The company that cleans the facility, if it used toxic products that injured you

 3. What damages can I recover?

-Depending on the claims, plaintiffs in nursing home abuse lawsuits can seek compensatory damages for:
+Depending on the claims, you can seek compensatory damages for:

 - Your medical expenses;

-- Psychological counseling for the resident and family members;
+- Psychological counseling for you and your family members;

-- Pain and suffering of the resident and the family; and
+- Pain and suffering of you and your family; and

 - Any other out-of-pocket monetary damages

-Should the case go to trial, plaintiffs can ask the court for punitive damages if the defendant acted in a malicious or particularly egregious way.
+Should the case go to trial, you can ask the court for punitive damages if the defendant acted in a malicious or particularly egregious way.
 Punitive damages can be far greater than compensatory damages.2

 4. What is the statute of limitations to sue?